 Comparison of length and variability of loci, including the IGS markers

-For each targeted locus, we compared: (a) total number of characters (the length of the longest sequence, excluding introns in the IGS markers); (b) total number of characters included in the phylogenetic analyses (after the exclusion of ambiguous regions); (c) total number of variable characters before the exclusion of ambiguous regions; (d) total number of variable characters after the exclusion of ambiguous regions for the whole section and (e) for the Dolichorhizoid clade only.
+For each targeted locus, we compared: (a) the total number of characters (the length of the longest sequence, excluding introns in the IGS markers); (b) the total number of characters included in the phylogenetic analyses (after the exclusion of ambiguous regions); (c) the total number of variable characters before the exclusion of ambiguous regions; (d) the total number of variable characters after the exclusion of ambiguous regions for the whole section and (e) for the Dolichorhizoid clade only.
 This information can be found in Table 2 and figure 1.3.

 The largest amplicons among our targeted loci and after the removal of ambiguously aligned regions of the alignments were the LSU (1255bp), however this locus contained the least number of variable characters included in phylogenetic analyses (89 characters).
-IGS markers were the longest (from 1058 bp to 815 bp), and the most variable onesranging from 452 variable characters in IGS1, 426 in IGS16 to 351 in IGS3, and therefore outperforming the level of genetic variation provided by the ITS (351 characters) even after the exclusion of ambiguously aligned regions (260 character in IGS1 versus 258 in the ITS). ß-tubulin and LSU were much less variable (230 and 210 variable characters, respectively), while EFT2.1 and RPB1 contained the lowest numbers of variable characters (149 and 114, respectively).
+Besides LSU, the three IGS markers were the longest (from 1058 bp to 815 bp), and overall the most variable ones, ranging from 452 variable characters in IGS1, 426 in IGS16 to 351 in IGS3, and therefore outperforming the level of genetic variation provided by the ITS (351 characters) even after the exclusion of ambiguously aligned regions (260 character in IGS1 versus 258 in the ITS). ß-tubulin and LSU were much less variable (230 and 210 variable characters, respectively), while EFT2.1 and RPB1 contained the lowest numbers of variable characters (149 and 114, respectively).
 The three protein-coding genes and the ITS were of similar total length (750-820bp) but the number of unambiguously aligned characters for the EFT2.1 and RPB1 (800 and 678bp respectively) was greater than for ITS and ß-tubulin (521 and 578 characters at the section level, respectively), which contain large regions that could not be unambiguously aligned, including introns.
 Following LSU, the locus with the least number of variable characters kept in phylogenetic analyses was RPB1 (95 characters) whereas EFT2.1 and ß-tubulin contributed equally (141 and 153 characters, respectively).

 Among the three new markers, IGS16 has the highest number of variable characters included in the analyses at the section level (352 characters) followed by IGS1 (316 characters) and IGS3 (260 characters).
 At the level of the Dolichorhizoid clade only, IGS16 is still the one with the most variable characters kept in the analyses (184), followed this time by IGS1 (175) then IGS3 (152).